hp2604/SYNC_INTERNSHIP/README.md

 Java Developer Internship task

 # Snake Game
-A Java Swing Project in which snake can move in all four direction and eat food n.
+A Java Swing Project in which snake can move in all four direction and eat food .